 In keeping with the Hammer tradition, the 1979 romantic version of Dracula had a chase scene filmed in Black Park.

-The park has also been used in other film productions such as The Shadow of the Cat (1961), Island of Terror (1966), the James Bond franchise Goldfinger, where it was used for the classic night-time car chase scene, and the 2006 version of Casino Royale, Witchfinder General (ambush scene, 1968), The Blood on Satan’s Claw (1970) and the Monty Python film And Now For Something Completely Different, plus several Carry On films, Batman, Sleepy Hollow, Captain America, The Bunker, Eden Lake, Howl, werewolf western Blood Moon and zombie short Dead Hungry.
+The park has also been used in other film productions such as The Shadow of the Cat (1961), Curse of the Fly (1965), Island of Terror (1966), the James Bond franchise Goldfinger, where it was used for the classic night-time car chase scene, and the 2006 version of Casino Royale, Witchfinder General (ambush scene, 1968), The Blood on Satan’s Claw (1970), I Don’t Want to Be Born (1975) and the Monty Python film And Now For Something Completely Different, plus several Carry On films, Batman, Sleepy Hollow, Captain America, The Bunker, Eden Lake, werewolf films Howl and Blood Moon and zombie short Dead Hungry.

 For television, Black Park, together with its lake, was used extensively in location filming for the planet ‘Alzarius’ in the Doctor Who serial Full Circle (1980) which featured the memorable, albeit delightfully cheap-looking, Marshmen monsters (see below).

 Image credits: Seat at the Back